-If you/your child has a very serious medical condition, you may ask for a specialist to act as your/your child's PCP.
+If you or your child has a very serious medical condition, you may ask for a specialist to act as your or your child's PCP.
 The specialist must be approved by Community First Health Plans.
-The specialist must also be willing to be your/your child's PCP.
+The specialist must also be willing to be your or your child's PCP.

-What if I choose to go to another doctor who is not my/my child's primary care provider?
+What if I choose to go to another doctor who is not my or my child's primary care provider?
 If you go to another doctor, you might be asked to either pay the bill or sign a form that says you will pay the bill.
-For routine care, you should always go to your/your child's PCP.
+For routine care, you should always go to your or your child's PCP.

-How do I get medical care after my/my child's primary care provider's office is closed?
-If you have an urgent problem, call your/your child's PCP first.
-You can leave a message and expect a call back.
-Your/your child's PCP, or a doctor on-call is available to you, either in-person or by phone, 24 hours a day, 7 days a week.
+How do I get medical care after my or my child's primary care provider's office is closed?
+If you have an urgent problem, call your or your child's PCP first.
+You can leave a message and expect a callback.
+Your or your child's PCP or a doctor on-call is available to you, either in-person or by phone, 24 hours a day, 7 days a week.

 You can also call our 24/7 Nurse Advice Line at 1-800-434-2347.
-The nurse might give you at-home medical advice or refer you to an urgent care center/hospital emergency room, if needed.
+The nurse might give you at-home medical advice or refer you to an urgent care center/hospital emergency department, if needed.

-CHANGING YOUR/YOUR CHILD'S PRIMARY CARE PROVIDER
+CHANGING YOUR OR YOUR CHILD'S PRIMARY CARE PROVIDER

-How can I change my/my child's primary care provider?
+How can I change my or my child's primary care provider?